kellyethridge/SimplyVBUnit/Install/readme.txt

 ** SimplyVBUnit **

+version 4.1.1
+	* Padded sequence number when using ITestCaseSource to keep natural numeric sorting.

 version 4.1 (OCX Version Upgrade)
 	* Added display of test count for test suites in tree view.
 	* Added display of parameter information for ITestCaseSource tests in tree view.